pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Happenings-in-the-Pulsar-Neighborhood-June-22.md

 _The main differences between Kafka and Pulsar relate to how they deal with resiliency.
 When dealing with large, time-dependent systems, it’s important to consider their resiliency if part of the system fails.
 For example, if one of the brokers hosting a partition dies, what happens to the data that’s been written to it?
 How do we continue consuming new data?_

-Check out the article [here](https://www.pulsar-neighborhood.io/articles/how-pulsar-and-kafka-partitions-work-and-how-they-differ/) and you can check it out with our other articles from the Pulsar Neighborhood on the Neighborhood's [website](https://pulsar-neighborhood.com/).
+Check out the full article [here](https://www.pulsar-neighborhood.io/articles/how-pulsar-and-kafka-partitions-work-and-how-they-differ/) and our other articles from the Pulsar Neighborhood on our [website](https://pulsar-neighborhood.io/).

 Do you have a Pulsar article that you would like us to publish?
 Let us know by submitting our [form](https://github.com/pulsar-neighborhood/pulsar-neighborhood.github.io/issues/new/choose).
 Already wrote an article that has been published?
 Great, we want to help you promote it.
 You can use the same form as above and just tell us the abstract and the URL or you can post it in the #blogs-articles channel on the Apache Pulsar Workspace.